Humbulani1234/humbulani1234/README.md

 - 🌱 I’m currently learning ...

-   - [ Writing a blog about large codebases](https://origintracer.app): How large codebases work and their design philosophy, particulary Keras, AutoKeras, Django, Gunicorn.
+   - [ Working on origintracer](https://origintracer.app): How large codebases work and their design philosophy, particulary Keras, AutoKeras, Django, Gunicorn.
 Nginx and Scikit-Learn, among others.

 - 👯 I’m looking to collaborate on ...